The Enzyme Treatment of Cancer and Its Scientific Basis:

 In 2010, 152 years since Beard’s birth, and nearly 100 years since publication of this book, it is time this pioneer’s work be reread.
 With billions and billions of dollars spent in recent decades on cancer research with only slight success to show for all the effort, Beard’s work warrants a thorough reconsideration.

-This book is intended for general informational purposes, not as a medical manual or a how-to book for self-treatment.
+This book is currently out of print.
+It is intended for general informational purposes, not as a medical manual or a how-to book for self-treatment.
 Please consult with your physician before starting or modifying any treatment program.

 Read the Foreword, the Table of Contents, and a Review